 “I fault the FSOC leadership and the FSOC process,” said Bair, who was a member of the FSOC when she ran the FDIC.
 “I think there are a number of things that could be done, speaking out more publicly, having more meetings, knocking more heads.”

-In addition to Bair, the group’s members include former U.S. Treasury Secretary Paul O’Neill; John S. Reed, former co- chairman and co-chief executive officer of Citigroup Inc. (C); and Brooksley Born, former chairman of the U.S. Commodity Futures Trading Commission.
+In addition to Bair, the group’s members include former U.S. Treasury Secretary Paul O’Neill; John S. Reed, former co- chairman and co-chief executive officer of Citigroup Inc. (C:US); and Brooksley Born, former chairman of the U.S. Commodity Futures Trading Commission.
 Former Federal Reserve Chairman Paul Volcker will serve as the council’s senior adviser.

 The group carries “a lot of gravitas” that makes it more likely to be heard against the “relentless industry lobbying against the rules,” Bair said.